 iFly, 43 Siloso Beach Walk #01-01 Sentosa Island Singapore 099010; www.iflysingapore.com

 Safe, soft landings for small people

-This cool new concept in Gillman Barracks consists of a series of creative spaces designed as a playground to ignite the imagination.
-Playeum’s new exhibit, Hideaways – Creating With Nature opens 16 April and is packed with hands-on fun that will get young minds thinking about the natural world: think caves to crawl through, creating imaginary worlds with clay and seeing the world through an insect’s eyes.
+This cool concept over at Gillman Barracks consists of a series of creative spaces designed as a playground to ignite the imagination.
+Playeum’s new exhibit, Making it Home – Dreaming Rooms, Making Spaces, Creating Places is now open and is packed with hands-on fun that will get young minds thinking about the home as a source of many ordinary materials that can have multiple purposes in supporting imagination, innovation and sustainability.
 There’s a soft play section for tiny visitors, too.
 Look out for the pink elephant at the entrance!

 Playeum, Blk 47 Malan Road Gillman Barracks #01-23 Singapore 109444. p.
 6262 0750; www.playeum.com